 Furthermore, the bill introduces new requirements for public adjuster contracts, mandating that they include specific information about the adjuster and the insured, as well as a clear notice of the right to cancel or terminate the contract.
-It also restricts certain contract terms that could disadvantage the insured, such as those that allow the adjuster to collect full compensation from the first payment made by the insurer.
-The act is set to take effect 180 days after its enactment, which was approved on July 1, 2025.
+It also stipulates that if a public adjuster is compensated based on a percentage of the insurer's payment, the contract cannot include terms that would allow the adjuster to collect their entire fee from the first payment or restrict the insured's rights to pursue civil remedies.
+The act is set to take effect 180 days after its enactment.

 Statutes affected: Introduced: 17:22B-13